mayank-gokarna/apps-for-android/Samples/Downloader/README.txt

 + Does not provide a way of automatically uninstalling the data files when the application is uninstalled.

+Known Issues:

++ The current Android implementation of java.security.MessageDigest is slow.
++ The USER_AGENT string is not currently actually used in requests sent to the HTTP server.

+Using Downloader in your own application

 To use the downloader in your own application:

 1) Copy the sources and resources to your project: